sycomix/inpoint-ai-backend/README.md

 If this is not the case, good luck :-)!

-Check the API of the application at http://localhost:8000/docs
+Check the documentation of the API of the application at http://localhost:8000/docs

+Check the database connection by utilizing an endpoint.
+For example, the http://localhost:8000/discourses/ endpoint should return a JSON object and not an internal server error

 ## Interacting with MongoDB using MongoDB Compass
 Download the MongoDB Compass client to query, create or alter your database.